|1990-1991 Cup Winners' Cup|

 Fausto Pari played for Inter Milan, Parma, Sampdoria, Napoli, etc. As a younger player, he was with Inter Milan when they won the league title in 1980, but he did not play any game.
 With Sampdoria, he played with their great team in the late 1980's and early 1990's.
 He won a league title and a Cup Winners' Cup in 1990 and Serioe A the following season.

 CB: Pietro Vierchowod (Italy)

-He was the son of an Red Army soldier.
-Nicknamed "The Tsar", he was widely regarded as one of the greatest Italian centre-backs of all-time.
-With Roma, he won a Serie A scudetto in 1983.
-With Sampdoria, he won four Italian Cups, one European Cup Winners' Cup and another scudetto in 1991.
+Pietro Vierchowod was the son of an Red Army soldier.
+He was widely regarded as one of the greatest Italian centre-backs of all-time.
+With Roma, he won a Serie A title in 1983.
+With Sampdoria, he won four Italian Cups, one European Cup Winners' Cup and another scudetto.
 In 1995 he signed for Juventus and won his only Champions League in 1996 at the age of 37.
 He held the 5th all-time appearance record in Serie A. Capped 45 times.
 He was the youngest member of Italy's WC winning team in 1982.

 Luca Pellegrini started his career with his hometown team Varese in the lower division.
 He played for 11 seasons (262 games, 3 goals) in the Serie A for U.C.
 Sampdoria.
 He also played for Hellas Verona and Torino.
 With Sampdoria, he won the European Cup Winners' Cup and another scudetto in 1991.
 He represented Italy at the 1988 Olympics.

 CB/LB: Sinisa Mihajlovic (Yugoslavia)